California’s Bay Area doused by rain; power outages and flooding reported

 Historic rain fell in some areas in Northern California

-LOS ANGELES—Heavy rains on Sunday drenched California’s Bay area and the surrounding region, causing widespread flooding and power outages.
+Heavy rains on Sunday drenched California’s Bay area and the surrounding region, causing widespread flooding and power outages.

 FOX WEATHER LAUNCHES APP THAT WILL CHANGE HOW AMERICANS CONSUME WEATHER NEWS